Hello there!

 I love talking (ha!), public speaking and public engagement for researchers.
 I won the People’s Choice Award for Vitae (UK)’s 3 Minute Thesis competition 2018.
 I was also a finalist at a Falling Walls, Surrey in the same year.
 I went on to conduct training in public engagement for PhD students at the University of York and the University of Muenster.

-Messy extras
+unruly extras

 I’m not just a coach, right?
 I am and do all kinds of other things, and these other parts of me have a huge influence on what I bring into my training/coaching work and philosophy.